brianpos/fhir-invariant-tester/README.md

 This utility can be used to test all sample files in the fhir specification against invariants defined in their core StructureDefinition.

-The only commandline parameter to the tool is the path to the core specification git repo loaded locally.
+The commandline parameter to the tool is the path to the core specification git repo loaded locally.
 You must have sucessfully build the spec in order to run the tester as it uses the snapshots in the structure definitions in the publish folder to provide type information to the FHIRPath engine.
+A second optional parameter is to be able to filter down to just a single resource type

 It will look inside the following folders:
 * `publish/*.profile.xml` - StructureDefinitions generated containing snapshots